-Float systems are simple and inexpensive and provide an alternative way of measuring the level of liquids approximately that is widely used.
-The system consists of a float on the surface of the liquid whose position is measured by means of a suitable transducer.
+Float systems are simple and cheap and provide an alternative way of measuring the level of liquids approximately that is widely used.
+The system consists of a float on the surface of the liquid whose position is measured by a suitable transducer.
 They have a typical measurement inaccuracy of $\pm 1\%$.
-The system using a potentiometer, shown earlier in Figure 2.2, is very common and is well known for its application to monitoring the level in motor vehicle fuel tanks.
-An alternative system, which is used in greater numbers, is called the float-and-tape gauge (or tank gauge).
+The system using a potentiometer, shown earlier in Figure 2.2, is very common, and is well known for its application to monitoring the level in motor vehicle fuel tanks.
+An alternative system, which is used in greater numbers, is called the float and tape gauge (or tank gauge).
 This has a tape attached to the float that passes round a pulley situated vertically above the float.
-The other end of the tape is attached to either a counterweight or a negative-rate counterspring.
+The other end of the tape is attached to either a counterweight or a negative-rate counter-spring.
 The amount of rotation of the pulley, measured by either a synchro or a potentiometer, is then proportional to the liquid level.
-These two essentially mechanical systems of measurement are popular in many applications, but the maintenance requirements of them are always high.
+These two essentially mechanical systems of measurement are popular in many applications, but their maintenance requirements are always high.

-Dipsticks: (a) simple and (b) optical.
+Figure 17.1 Dipsticks: (a) Simple dipstick; (b) optical dipstick.